-Methamphetamine is a Schedule II stimulant under the Controlled Substances Act, which means that it has a high potential for abuse and a currently accepted medical use (in FDA-approved products).
+Methamphetamine is a Schedule II stimulant under the Controlled Substances Act, which means it has a high potential for abuse and a currently accepted medical use (in FDA-approved products).

 How.long does meth stay in your system?
 The duration and effects vary widely between prescribed therapeutic doses compared to dosages usually used by people who misuse meth.

 Methamphetamine Drug Fact Sheet Publicly Made Available by the DEA for Addiction Awareness